dapr/quickstarts/hello-kubernetes/README.md

 ✅  Success!
 Dapr has been installed.
 To verify, run 'kubectl get pods -w' in your terminal
 ```

-## Step 2 - Create and Configure a State Store
+## Step 2 - Create and configure a state store

 Dapr can use a number of different state stores (Redis, CosmosDB, DynamoDB, Cassandra, etc) to persist and retrieve state.
 For this demo, we'll use Redis.